 Human garbage is harmful to local wild and marine life.
 Marina guests must deposit all trash in the appropriate receptacles on shore.
 Bins for recycling, garbage, compostable material, and refundable beverage containers are located near the marina building.
 Hazardous waste (paint, solvents, fluorescent or LED light bulbs, etc.) must be stored securely on board vessels to ensure no contamination of harbour waters, and disposed of at Gibsons Recycling Depot.
 If in doubt about where to place your waste materials, please ask Marina staff for assistance.

-Bilge and head pump-outs are available at the Marina; cost is $25.
-Please see Marina staff to arrange pump-out.
-Any vessel pumping waste into the harbour waters will be subject to a fine.
+Bilge pumpout available at marina ($35 fee).
+Head pump-outs are currently NOT available at the Marina.
+Please note that any vessel pumping waste into the harbour waters will be subject to a fine.

 Environmental Stewardship Committee